On the MacWilliams Identity for Classical and Quantum Convolutional Codes: The MacWilliams Identity for Split Weight Generating Functions in the Dirac Notation

-The dual of $\cC$ is the $[n,n-k]$ linear block code $\cC^{\perp}$ with a systematic generator matrix $H= $.
-In this case, the last $n-k$ symbols of a codeword in $\cC^{\perp}$ are the information symbols, while the rest $k$ symbols are parity symbols. \bc The MacWilliams identity for the IPWGFs of a code $\cC$ and its dual is as follows:
+The $[n,n-k]_q$ dual code $\cC^{\perp}$ has a systematic generator matrix $H= $.
+In this case, the last $n-k$ symbols of a codeword in $\cC^{\perp}$ are information symbols.
+Thus we have to switch the indeterminates $x$ and $y$ in (\ref{eq:12}) when applying Theorem~\ref{thm:PWE_MI}.
+After some calculations, we have